 Receivable Fund Payable Fund

-General Fund Non-major Governmental Fund \$ 6,363
+General Fund Non-major Governmental Fund \$ 5,713

-General Fund Medical Center 22,450

 General Fund Waterworks Districts 1,237

-Total Advances \$ 30,050
+Total Advances \$ 6,950

-The General Fund has extended long-term advances, for cash flow purposes, to funds outside the General Fund that receive funding on a reimbursement basis.
+The General Fund extends long-term advances, when needed for cash flow purposes, to funds outside the General Fund that receive funding on a reimbursement basis.
 Repayment is expected when available cash is in excess of that needed for operations.

-The General Fund has extended long-term advances, interest free, for cash flow purposes, to:
+The General Fund has extended a long-term advance, interest free, for cash flow purposes, to:

-- In-Home Supportive Services Public Authority (IHS) in the amount of \$2,600,000.
+• In-Home Supportive Services Public Authority (IHS) in the amount of \$1,950,000.
 IHS receives funding after the expenditures have been incurred.
-This advance was authorized for up to \$3,250,000. - The Medical Center in the amount of \$22,450,000.
-Due to the lag of cost reimbursement from the state and federal governments, a cash flow loan is required for operations.
+This advance was authorized for up to \$3,250,000.

-Based on available information, these loans are not expected to be repaid by June 30, 2011.
+Based on available information, this loan is not expected to be repaid by June 30, 2012.